- What is Screen Time?

 Harmful Stomach Bacteria That Like Electromagnetic Waves

-One study saw that electromagnetic waves increased levels of Escherichia coli (E.coli) in the gut biome .
+One study saw that electromagnetic waves increased levels of Escherichia coli (E.coli) in the gut biome.
 While many of us give E.coli a bad rap, this stomach bacteria is still essential for the digestion of food.
-It’s when E.coli increases that we have an issue.
+It’s when specific strains of E.coli increase that we have an issue.

 Not only does too much E.coli cause gastrointestinal distress, but smartphones can enable this overgrowth to happen.